checkedc/checkedc-clang/docs/checkedc/Setup-and-Build.md

 ## Setting up your machine

 See the clang [Getting started guide](http://clang.llvm.org/get_started.html) for information on how to set up your machine.
-For Linux, you should install 3.8 or later.
+For Linux, you should install CMake 3.8 or later.
 If you will be developing on Windows, you should install CMake 3.14 or later on your machine.

 ### Developing on Windows